LF-Engineering/darst/README.md

 - Run `./setup.sh test` to deploy on `test` env.
 Note that this currently deploys only 4 projects (just a demo), all 65 projects will take days to provision.
 - Run `./delete.sh test` to delete.
 - For each file in `mariadb/*.secret.example` create corresponding `mariadb/*.secret` file. `*.secret` file are not checked in the gitgub repository.
+- Each file must be save without new line at the end. `vim` automatically add one, to remove `truncate -s -a filename`.
 - Install MariaDB database: `./mariadb/setup.sh/.
 You can delete via `./mariadb/delete.sh`.